aestrivex/bctpy/README.md

 packages which have some features not available in `numpy` alone.
 If you don't have `scipy`, most functions that do not need `scipy` functionality will still work.

-Note that graphs must be passed in as `numpy.array`s rather than `numpy.matrix`es.
-Other constraints/ edge cases of the adjacency matrices (e.g. self-loops, negative weights) behave similarly to the matlab functions.
+Note that graphs must be passed in as `numpy.array` rather than `numpy.matrix`.
+Other constraints/edge cases of the adjacency matrices (e.g. self-loops, negative weights) behave similarly to the matlab functions.

-A small number of functions (notably including network-based statistics, a nonparametric test for differences in undirected weighted graphs from different populations) currently require networkx, though this should be changed at some point in the future.
+A small number of functions also depend on networkx.
+This notably includes Network-Based Statistic, a nonparametric test for differences in undirected weighted graphs from different populations.
+Ideally this dependency should be removed in the future.

 Nosetests is used for the test suite.
 The test suite is not complete.